CurveDocs/curve-resources/docs/crvusd/loan-creation.md

 # Leveraging Loans
 The UI provides the option to leverage your loan.

 You can leverage your collateral up to 9x.
 This has the effect of repeat trading crvUSD to collateral and depositing to maximize your collateral position.
+[Here](https://curve.substack.com/p/august-15-2023-all-or-nothing) is a good explainer on how leveraging works.

 Be careful, if the collateral price dips, you would need to repay the entire amount to reclaim your initial position.